mayan-edms/Mayan-EDMS/docs/intro/features.rst

 * Full text searching.

-  * Document can be searched by their text content, their metadata or any other file attribute such as name, extension, etc.
+  * Documents can be searched by their text content, their metadata or any other file attribute such as name, extension, etc.

 * Configurable document grouping.